isabelgormley/main/w1d2/instructions/install.md

   - Type `cd` and hit `enter`
 • Type the following into terminal when you are in your home directory, do not hit enter yet!
   - `git clone ` _paste your ssh_  Make sure there is a space between `clone` and the ssh you are pasting
-	- ex: `git clone git@github.com:Joe21/WDI_NYC_OMEGA_SUPREME.git`
+	- ex: `git clone git@github.com:alee90/main.git`
-• You should now see the Omega Supreme folder on your computer.
+• You should now see the main folder on your computer.

 ### GitHub - Set Up Your Upstream Remote